bsssshhhhhhh/svelte-data-grid/README.md

   // save new column  order
 });
 ```
+To learn more about using DataGrid outside of svelte, read [svelte's guide](https://svelte.technology/guide#component-api) on how to interact with a svelte component.
+It is possible to integrate into any framework.

 DataGrid requires 2 properties to be passed in order to display data: `rows` and `columns`.